-Richard C. Morais is the author of the New York Times and international bestseller The Hundred-Foot Journey, a story about an Indian chef who conquers the rarified world of French haute cuisine.
+Richard C. Morais is the author of the New York Times and international bestseller The Hundred-Foot Journey, a novel about an Indian chef who conquers the rarified world of French haute cuisine.
 The book sold in 35 territories around the world and in 2014 Steven Spielberg and Oprah Winfrey released The Hundred-Foot Journey as a popular film starring Helen Mirren and Om Puri.

 Mr. Morais’s sophomore novel, Buddhaland Brooklyn, is about a Japanese Buddhist priest building a temple in Brooklyn.
 It, too, sold globally and is currently in development as a premium TV series with K&L Productions.
 Little A, the literary imprint of Amazon Publishing, published his third novel The Man With No Borders in the fall of 2019, a work about a dying private banker, and that work is in development as a feature film with Brillstein Entertainment Partners.
 Mr. Morais also writes business biographies and wrote the critically acclaimed Pierre Cardin: The Man Who Became a Label.

 Mr. Morais has a parallel career as an award-winning journalist.
 He was both the editor of Barron’s Penta, a highly-profitable glossy magazine for wealthy families; and Forbes’s European Bureau Chief, the magazine’s longest-serving foreign correspondent, stationed in London for 18 years.
 His brief at Forbes allowed him to travel anywhere in the world and to write on any subject that interested him.
 His unusual business stories – from a controversial interview with Prime Minister Tony Blair at 10 Downing Street, to his profile of the low-key Indian billionaire Adi Godrej – led to multiple journalism awards.